1.Scotiabank Passport Visa Infinite + Card

 Cons:

-- Monthly fee structure
+- Monthly fee may deter some users

-- Limited to Scene+ rewards program
+- Limited acceptance compared to Visa/Mastercard

 Final Words